whisk/vscode-sttr/README.md

 ## Extension Settings

 This extension does not contribute any VS Code settings.
-All transformations are handled by the sttr CLI utility.

 ## Known Issues

 - The sttr CLI utility must be installed and available in your system PATH
 - Some transformations may not work with empty or invalid input

-## Release Notes

-### 0.1.0

-Initial release of STTR - String Transformer extension.

 ## Contributing